 The Yggdrasil Tree’s roots and branches held the Nine Worlds of the cosmos together.
 In fact, it was so important that the well-being of the entire world depended on the tree’s own vitality.

 The Norse god Odin wanted to possess the knowledge contained in the Yggdrasil Tree and the Well of Urd.
-Thus, to demonstrate his fealty to this quest, he hanged himself from a branch of the Yggdrasil Tree for nine days, nearly dying in the process.
-However, in the end, he survived, gaining the knowledge of the Universe.
+Thus, to demonstrate his fealty to this quest, after sacrificing his eye and and throwing himself on his spear, he hanged himself from a branch of the Yggdrasil Tree for nine days, nearly dying in the process.
+However, in the end, he survived, gaining the knowledge of the Universe.1

 According to Norse legends, two mystical birds inhabit the Yggdrasil Tree.
 One is an eagle and the other a hawk.
 The eagle possessed the knowledge and wisdom of Odin, while the hawk spread the information through messages.